-CHM 250 DIRECTED STUDIES IN CHEMISTRY (1-3T)
+CHM 250 DIRECTED STUDIES IN CHEMISTRY

-PREREQUISITE: Permission of the instructor.
+1-3 credit PREREQUISITE: Permission of the instructor.

 This course is designed for independent study in specific areas of chemistry chosen in consultation with a faculty member and carried out under faculty supervision.
 This course may be repeated three (3) times for credit.